Willie Revillame: On-screen behaviors

-During the live airings of his shows on national television, Revillame has been notable for his numerous tirades and rants in front of the cameras, such as reprimanding his staff members and co-hosts.
-He was also engaged in feuds with his critics and competitors.
+During the live airings of his shows on national television, Revillame has been noted for his numerous tirades and rants in front of the cameras, such as reprimanding his staff members and co-hosts.
+He also engages in feuds with his critics and competitors.

 Legal troubles with ABS-CBN

-On May 4, 2010, Revillame went into another on-air tirade in Wowowee, this time directing his anger at entertainment columnist and DZMM radio host Jobert Sucaldito.
+On May 4, 2010, Revillame went into an on-air tirade in Wowowee, this time directing his anger at entertainment columnist and DZMM radio host Jobert Sucaldito.
 Revillame said he had enough of Sucaldito's alleged criticisms against the show having high-school contestants whose grades were below the passing mark (75%) for the Willie of Fortune segment and also ridiculing them on-screen.
 He threatened to resign from the show unless the ABS-CBN management dismissed Sucaldito, who described Revillame's rant as being "pikon" (Tagalog slang meaning 'short-tempered').
 He went on an indefinite leave three weeks later after the network declined his resignation letter.

 In a press conference on August 9, 2010, Revillame announced that he was ending his contract with ABS-CBN, even if it is supposed to expire in September 2011.
 He also accused ABS-CBN of violating several provisions in his contract.
 He narrated that his decision came out of meetings between ABS-CBN production head Linggit Tan and network president Charo Santos-Concio regarding a return to the show on July 31.
 However, on July 20, Tan said the management will replace Wowowee with a new show on July 31 and also offered him a one-hour weekly show.
 She added negative feedback still prevailed among network employees about him going to work again.
 Despite the move, the network stated that Revillame's Wowowee tirade only highlighted his arrogance and stressed that the contract is still in effect.

 In response to Revillame's departure, ABS-CBN pursued legal action in September 2010 by filing a counterclaim in the Quezon City Regional Trial Court, seeking ₱486 million in damages for breach of contract.
 Later on November 24, the network also lodged a ₱127 million copyright infringement case against him, his company Wil Productions, Inc., and rival network TV5 in the Makati Regional Trial Court, alleging that Willing Willie is a "copycat" of Wowowee, despite the new show and segment titles.